 First-year Honors Admissions

-Qualified entering first-year students are invited to join the Honors Program upon admission to UConn Storrs or UConn Stamford based on a holistic review of the undergraduate first-year application.
+Qualified entering first-year students are invited to join the Honors Program upon admission to UConn Storrs, UConn Stamford, or UConn Hartford based on a holistic review of the undergraduate first-year application.
 Candidates are expected to have strong high school academic and co-curricular records, including evidence of leadership and engagement beyond the classroom.

 Honors Admissions for Sophomore and Junior Entry